 Also, don’t forget about the people within your facility, like decorating mandala dreamcatchers to place in the rooms of your facility’s bedridden residents or creating wreaths by adding colorful pom-poms to self-adhesive wreath rings to place on the doors of your facility’s newest residents.

 During each week of National Craft Month, host a different craft class to teach a new crafting technique to residents.
-For instance, show residents how to tie-dye t-shirts, make items using paper-mache, or assemble mosaic tiles stones for your spring garden.
+For instance, show residents how to tie-dye t-shirts, make paper-mache crafts, or makes gnomes for your spring garden.

 Crafting With Kids